MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connect using dbt

-dbt is a data transformation framework that uses software engineering best practices like testing and version control to reduce code, automate dependency management, and ship more reliable data—all with SQL.
+The `dbt` adapter is a data transformation framework that uses software engineering best practices like testing and version control to reduce code, automate dependency management, and ship more reliable data—all with SQL.

-data platform-specific adapter plugins allow users to connect to the data store of choice.
-To connect to Synapse Data Warehouse in Microsoft [!INCLUDE [product-name](../includes/product-name.md)] from dbt use `dbt-fabric` adapter.
+The `dbt` data platform-specific adapter plugins allow users to connect to the data store of choice.
+To connect to Synapse Data Warehouse in Microsoft [!INCLUDE [product-name](../includes/product-name.md)] from `dbt` use `dbt-fabric` adapter.
 Similarly, the Azure Synapse Analytics dedicated SQL pool data source has its own adapter, `dbt-synapse`.

 Both adapters support Azure Active Directory (Azure AD) authentication and allow developers to use `az cli authentication`.
 However, SQL authentication is not supported for `dbt-fabric`